uhuru-rawlings/portfolio/README.md

   In this page, i have used javascript to validate the contact form before submission.
   ### BOOTSTRAP
   This is a css framework.
+  It uses classes to style our web pages.